aryanwalia24/aryanwalia24/README.md

 - 🎓 **Education**: Pursuing Bachelor of Engineering in Computer Science at Chitkara University Institute of Engineering & Technology

 ### 🏆 Achievements
-- Ranked in Top 3% out of 2300+ students at University Coding Academy
+- Ranked in Top 1.7% out of 2300+ students at University Coding Academy Bacth 2022-26
-- 1600+ Rating on LeetCode with 370+ problems solved
+- 1600+ Rating on LeetCode with 500+ problems solved in both JAVA and CPP

 ### 🏅 Awards & Certifications
 - **Star Programmer** & **Dean’s List Member**